 - Biking: use same format as interval running.
 For light or recovery days, use consistent, moderate pace for 25-30 min.

 - Jump Rope: Single/Double skip as fast as possible for 1 minute.
 Rest 30 seconds.
 Repeat 5-7x.
 Don’t let this one fool you!
 You will be out of breath!

 Let me know if you want to hear other workout options!
 I took a Circuit Training Class tonight that I absolutely loved.
 It’s perfect for toning, weight loss, and using all your muscle groups.

 The most important message I want to get across in this blog is this: Whether you are a beginner or advanced, just get out there and try it!
-Keep your body guessing-if you do what you’ve always done, your body will look as it always did!
+Keep your body guessing-if you do what you’ve always done, your body will look as it always has!
 Start with what’s comfortable and build on that and make sure to rest!
-Results will show, but results come with hard work and patience 🙂
+Results will show, but results come with hard work and patience!

 Until next time!